TERMITE CONTROL

 The termite, also known as the “silent destroyer” can do thousands of dollars of damage to your home before you are even made aware of it.
 They feed on the cellulose found in wood that is used in furniture, shelving and the foundation in homes.
 They are quiet and they are small, which means early detection of their presence is not usually the case.
 Those who do notice these pests are likely to mistake them for ants or houseflies.

 One way to check if your home is infested with termites is to test the wood alongside your windowsills, baseboards and walls by tapping it with the handle on a screwdriver to check for a hollow sound.
-Wood that sounds hollow is likely damaged and may in fact be the result of termites.
+Wood that sounds hollow is likely damaged and may in fact be the result of an infestation.

 Identifying a termite infestation early on can save you from substantial damage and costly repairs.
 Here are some signs to watch out for:

-• Discarded Wings: After a termite swarm, discarded wings can be found near windowsills, doorways, or other entry points.
+• Discarded Wings: After a swarm, discarded wings can be found near windowsills, doorways, or other entry points.
 Swarmers shed these wings as they establish new colonies.

 How Often Should I Get Termite Inspection in North Carolina?

-In North Carolina, where termite activity is prevalent, it is recommended to have termite inspections conducted annually.
+In North Carolina, where termite activity is prevalent, it is recommended to have inspections conducted annually.
 However, it's important to note that the frequency of inspections can depend on various factors, including:

-• Surrounding Environment: Certain environmental factors can increase the risk of termite infestations.
+• Surrounding Environment: Certain environmental factors can increase the risk of infestations.
 For example, if your property is located near wooded areas or has a high moisture content in the soil, it may be more susceptible to termite activity.
 In such cases, more frequent inspections, such as bi-annual inspections, may be necessary.

-Contact Us Today to Schedule a Termite Inspection!
+Contact Us Today to Schedule an Inspection!

-As a trusted termite & pest control company, we offer several types of termite control services for WDI's, including inspections, insect information reports, treatment of existing structures, and treatment of structures under construction.
+As a trusted pest control company, we offer several types of termite control services for WDI's, including inspections, insect information reports, treatment of existing structures, and treatment of structures under construction.
 We can also install automatic ventilators and vapor barriers to help address wooden understructures that are excessively wet.
 Reach out today to schedule a termite inspection!

-The Killo Exterminating staff is very knowledgeable and friendly and will walk you through the entire process, explaining everything along the way so you can be informed and educated about termite control.
+The Killo Exterminating staff is very knowledgeable and friendly and will walk you through the entire process, explaining everything along the way so you can be informed and educated about our pest control.
 Termites are a problem in North Carolina, so it’s important to watch for warning signs like damaged wood, mud-like material, and insects that look like flying ants.

 For more information and pricing on our pest control & exterminator services, call today!